Dellonath/Dellonath/README.md

 </p>

 <p>
   This was one of my first projects when I really started in Data Science.
-Writted in my native language, I did an analysis beetwen the COVID-19 data offered by     government and the Brazil elections in 2018, too apply the Newcomb–Benford Law for fraud identification.
-The purpose of it is only apply my studies about Numpy,   Pandas, Matplotlib, Seaborn, Data Analysis and Statistics.
-It was from this project that I understood the strength of Data Science and statistical concepts and   that is why this work is much important to me.
+Written in my native language, I analyzed and compared the COVID-19 data offered by the government and the Brazil elections in 2018, to apply the Newcomb–Benford Law for fraud identification.
+The purpose of it is only to apply my studies about Numpy,   Pandas, Matplotlib, Seaborn, Data Analysis, and Statistics.
+It was through this project that I understood the potential of Data Science, statistical concepts and that is why this work is very important to me.
 </p>

 <br>